-If you’re having second thoughts about a mortgage refinance or a home equity loan, you might have some legal wiggle room to get out of the deal.
+If you’re having second thoughts about a mortgage refinance or a home equity loan, you might have some legal wiggle room to get out of the deal thanks to the right of rescission.
 The right of rescission is a legal protection under the Truth in Lending Act (TILA) that allows you to cancel certain home financing agreements without any financial penalties.
-However, this benefit is available only in limited circumstances.
+However, the rescission mortgage benefit is available only in limited circumstances — and for a limited time.

 What is the right of rescission?

+First, let’s define rescission as it relates to a mortgage loan transaction.
 The right of rescission gives you the legal grounds to rescind (hence the name) your portion of certain home financing agreements.
-In other words, a rescission in mortgage speak is your chance to back out and cancel the agreement with your lender.
+In other words, a rescission, in mortgage speak, is your chance to back out and cancel the agreement with your lender.

 The caveat is that you only have three days to take advantage of your right of rescission, and it only applies to certain home financing agreements.